-It’s a great way to start your trip and find what to do in Paris as you hear the stories behind every landmark!
+This is a great activity for families with kids as there are plenty of photo opportunities, as well as a popular place to kickstart your trip and find what to do in Paris as you hear the stories behind every landmark!

 77 – Get in touch with nature at Thoiry ZooSafari

-Stroll through the Botanical Garden and lose yourself in the maze filled with fragrant flowers, then visit the Renaissance-style Thoiry Castle where the staff and the guides dress in period costume and share its secrets!
+After meeting the furry residents, stroll through the Botanical Garden and lose yourself in the maze filled with fragrant flowers, then visit the Renaissance-style Thoiry Castle where the staff and the guides dress in period costumes and share its secrets!

-78 – Dive into the surreal at Dali Paris Museum
+78 – Dive into the surreal at the Dali Paris Museum

-The talented Mr Dali’s works displayed here include paintings, sculptures, furniture and illustrated books spanning everything from Alice in Wonderland to the Bible!
+The talented Mr. Dali’s works displayed here include 300 original paintings, sculptures, furniture pieces, and illustrated books, spanning everything from Alice in Wonderland to the Bible!

-Dali’s exceptional work is a reflection of his complex life and plethora of interests from atomic science to religion to antiquity — it’s fair to say this is not your average art gallery!
+This underrated museum is one of the coolest things to do in Paris — you’ll get a real sense of Dali’s unique imagination and talent; and you’ll scratch the surface of both the artist’s complex life and plethora of interests, from atomic science to religion to antiquity.
+It’s fair to say this is not your average art gallery!

 After sampling all of Burgundy’s best on a tour, don’t forget to buy a bottle to take home!